Roasted Leg of Lamb Stuffed with Dried Fruit, Shallots and Watercress

 After marinating the lamb overnight, remove the lamb and stuffing from the refrigerator and lay the leg of lamb cut side up.
 Remove the herbs and season with sea salt.
 Evenly spread the dried fruit mixture over the cut side of the meat.
 Roll the meat into the leg shape and tie with butcher’s twine every two inches.
 Bring the twine completely around the meat length wise to secure the ends.

-Preheat oven to 400 degrees F (375 degrees F if using a convection oven) with the rack in the lower third of the oven.
+Preheat oven to 400°F with the rack in the lower third of the oven.

 Place the meat in a roasting pan on top of the cut up carrots, onion, celery, the herbs and garlic used to marinate the lamb overnight, and the reserved liquid from the dried fruit.
 Drizzle the roast with a few tablespoons of XVOO.
 Roast the leg of lamb for 1 hour and 30 minutes for medium.
 (140 degrees F on an instant read thermometer)